JackLeEmmerdeur/PDOBatch/README.md

   $bd->addBatch(["foo$i", "bar$i", "baz$i"]);
 }

-// This has to be done alway at the end to insert remaining
+// This has to be done always at the end to insert remaining
 // records.
 In our case its 10000 % 300 which is 100 records
 // remaining to insert.
 $bi->finalize();